hamid2117/hamid2117/README.md

  - 😄 Pronouns: he/him

- - 👯 I’m looking to MERN Stack and Saas Application.
+ - 👯 I’m looking for MERN Stack and Saas Application.

  - 💬 Ask me about Full Stack Development, Front-End dev, and any Tech-related stuff.